 Lord, and they will direct your thoughts.

-4. Jehovah created everything according to his response, yes, even the wicked one for the day of evil.
+4. Jehovah made everything for its purpose; yes, even the wicked one for the day of evil.

-5. Every one who is haughty of heart is an abomination to the
+5. Every haughty heart is an abomination to the

-Lord; though hand join in hand, he shall not be unpunished.
+Lord; though hand join in hand, it shall not be unpunished.

 6. By mercy and truth is iniquity atoned for, and by the fear of the

 Lord does one turn from evil.